dariok/wdbplus/doc/Global-variables.md

 # Global variables
 ## $model

-In several instances, most prominently in `app.xql`, a parameter called `$model` is passed to functions.
+In several instances, most prominently in `app.xqm`, a parameter called `$model` is passed to functions.
 This is part of eXist's templating system and has been used in several locations to allow for uniform distribution of common parameters.

 `$model` always is a `map(*)`.
 The most important parameters MUST be the same in all instances.
 This means: